 - 1. Read through the psalms.
-During our series I encourage you to spend time reading and meditating on the psalms in your personal devotional time.
-If you read a psalm a day, you'll make your way through the entire Psalter in about six months. - 2.
+I encourage you to spend time reading and meditating on the psalms in your devotional time.
+If you read a psalm a day, you'll make your way through the entire Psalter in about five months. - 2.
 Study the background of the particular psalm.
-I recommend you participate in our current Wednesday evening Bible study series, "Learning to Wait on God."
-We're studying the life of David before he became king as recorded in 1 Samuel 16-31.
-David wrote the psalms we'll be pondering on Sunday mornings during this period of his life. - 3.
+If it's a psalm of David, you'll find the backdrop of David's life 1 and 2 Samuel. - 3.
 Sing the psalms.
-I have written several songs using the inspired words David penned and have benefited greatly from singing them to the Lord in my personal times of worship.
-I encourage you to do the same, to use music to help you memorize and meditate on the psalms.
 Remember, the psalms were written to be sung.
-The Psalter was (and still is) Israel 's songbook.
-Jesus sang the psalms (see Matt.
-26:30 where Jesus and the disciples concluded Passover by singing, probably the Hallel Psalms, Psalms 115-118). - 4.
+The Psalter was Israel's songbook.
+Jesus sang the psalms.4 I have put a little tune to several verses from the psalms and have experienced great joy and help from singing them to the Lord in my personal times of worship.
+I encourage you to do the same, to use music to help you memorize and meditate on the psalms. - 4.
 Pray the psalms.
-The book of Psalms was also Israel 's prayer-book.
+The book of Psalms was also Israel's prayer-book.
 David and others wrote the psalms and then taught them to the people of God to be used as individual and congregational prayers.
 Sometimes, quite frankly, you just don't know what to say to God.
 The psalms are God-inspired help, tutors to assist us in putting tangled thoughts into meaningful words.
 So I encourage you to pray the psalms.
 Allow the language of David and others to guide you in your conversations with God.